 Unlike many other manufacturers, KTM engineers everything in-house.
 That includes the engine, chassis, suspension elements and lots of other parts.
 Habsburg says that kind of control helps the company optimize every part of the bike, maximizing performance.

 The innovation machine at KTM stays revved all the time, says company designer Olaf Seger.
 “Every model that we release integrates the best of our engineering when we release it.
 But we never feel we’ve crossed the finish line.
 Our teams are continuing to dream up the next round of improvements all the time.”

 With Creo, that’s not a problem.
 “We can quickly take any design and easily modify it,” he says.
 “We can design, simulate, optimize, and modify every aspect of the complete bike in Creo, and this can all be done in just a few hours, compared with the weeks and months it took previously.”

-Take the 2013 KTM 690 Duke.
-It’s the most cutting-edge series production single-cylinder bike of our time.
-It features a precision chassis with a wealth of outstanding components that make every ride on the 690 Duke unforgettable.
+Take the 2013 KTM 690 DUKE.
+It was the most cutting-edge series production single-cylinder bike of that time.
+It featured a precision chassis with a wealth of outstanding components that made every ride on the 690 DUKE unforgettable.